 Late assignments.
-Presentations (policy advocacy) must be delivered on the day for which you signed up.
 All written assignments are due at 11:59pm on their due date unless otherwise noted.
 The individual assignment grade will drop by 10 points for every calendar day the assignment is submitted after the due date, but you may submit written assignments 24 hours within the due date without any penalty.
 Exams must be submitted by the due date and cannot be submitted late.